cschladetsch/AsmCalculator/Readme.md

 ## Usage Examples

 When prompted, enter a mathematical expression.
-The parser will output the equivalent expression in RPN.
+The calculator will evaluate it and output the result.

 Example 1:
 ```
 Enter an expression: 1+2
-Output: 1 2 +
+Result: 3
 ```

 Example 2:
 ```
 Enter an expression: 3*4+2
-Output: 3 4 * 2 +
+Result: 14
 ```

 Example 3:
 ```
 Enter an expression: 5+6*7-8/2
-Output: 5 6 7 * + 8 2 / -
+Result: 45
 ```

 ## Limitations